The asymptotics of an eigenfunction-correlation determinant for Dirac-$\delta$ perturbations (Anderson's Orthogonality Catastrophe for Dirac-$\delta$): Model and results

-for their non-decreasing sequences of eigenvalues, counting multiplicities, and $(\varphi_j^L)_{j\in\N}$ and $(\psi_k^L)_{k\in\N}$ for the corresponding sequences of normalised eigenfunctions, where we choose the same eigenvectors for $H_L$ and $H_{\alpha,L}$ in any angular momentum channel $\ell\ge 1$.
-This choice ensures that the eigenfunctions of $H_L$ and $H_{\alpha.L}$ differ in the lowest angular momentum channel only.
+for their non-decreasing sequences of eigenvalues, counting multiplicities, and $(\varphi_j^L)_{j\in\N}$ and $(\psi_k^L)_{k\in\N}$ for the corresponding sequences of normalized eigenfunctions, where we choose the same eigenvectors for $H_L$ and $H_{\alpha,L}$ in any angular momentum channel $\ell\ge 1$.
+This choice ensures that the eigenfunctions of $H_L$ and $H_{\alpha.L}$ differ in the lowest angular momentum channel only and our problem reduces to a problem on the half axis.
 Let us point out that in the case of $\alpha<0$ there exists precisely one negative eigenvalue $\mu_1=-(4\pi\alpha)^2$ for the infinite-volume operator $H_\alpha$, respectively $h^0_{\alpha}$, see \cite[Chapter 1]{zbMATH02132167}.
 Dirichlet-Neumann bracketing implies $h^0_{\alpha} \le h^0_{\alpha.L}\oplus h^0_{L^c}$, where $h^0_{L^c}$ denotes the negative Laplacian on $(L,\infty)$ with Dirichlet boundary condition at $L$.
 Thus, in the case of $\alpha<0$ we obtain the uniform lower bound on the finite-volume operators

 Let $N\in\N$.
 In the following we are interested in the correlation determinant